1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: 30° longitude difference × 4 minutes = 2 hours approx (but ~1.5 hours east to west).

-63. Local time differs by 4 minutes for each degree of:
+63. Local time differs by 4 minutes for each degree of_____________.

 A) Latitude